guip97/ProceduralRecoilAnimationSystem/README.md

 - Frame rate independence
 - Everything is done in the engine, no need to use third party 3D software

+# Just got the plugin?
+Here are 3 steps you need to do, once you've got the asset:
+1. Contact me via official support e-mail in the Contacts section
+2. Send your Order ID (just a formality)
+3. Get access to the official Discord server and YouTube video tutorials!

 # Have an issue?
 The system isn't perfect yet, so there can be some bugs and issues.
-Whenever you face one, please, let me know on the official Discord server.
+If you found a bug, "Issues" section is exactly what you need.

 Before creating a new "Issue", try to follow theses rules:
 - Ask your question on the official discord server
 - Make sure you've read [Wikis](https://github.com/guip97/ProceduralRecoilAnimationSystem/wiki) carefully